Wendong-Huo/Wendong-Huo.github.io/_posts/2023/4_April/2023-04-10-daily-notes-7.md

 The last significant concept was the digital era.

 Has it finished?
-Has there any important treasure been explored? or technology
+Has any important treasure been explored? or technology

 The answer is negative.
 The digitalization process hasn't been finished.